 - The grantor will still need to create a will.
 Most people who create revocable trusts still have other assets to manage or have children involved, and both of these scenarios require a will that clearly states the grantor’s intentions.

 So should you create a revocable trust?
 That is entirely up to you.
-If you’re hoping to avoid probate and gain some privacy, go for it.
+If you’re hoping to avoid probate and gain some privacy, hire lawyers in Springfield MO and go for it.
 However, do realize that revocable trusts aren’t a perfect solution for all of your concerns.
 You will still have to pay taxes and create a will, and your assets aren’t protected against creditors.
 If you’re considering revocable trusts, contact a lawyer or financial advisor to learn more about them before you make a firm decision.